DanielGaull/cortex/README.md

         // Body...
     }

+You can omit the return type if the function returns void.

 The body consists of statements, but if you end the body with an expression (and no semicolon), the function will return that expression (otherwise, it returns void).
 There is no `return` statement in Cortex.

 You can call a function with `name(args...)`.
 For example: